 - improve your capacity to meet client customer service and technology expectations

 - expand services offered by your business

 - support your business management, human resource management and administrative skills development needs where required to help comply with regulations.

 CareCareers, a not-for-profit initiative, also has disability sector information, including job advertising, a workforce development tool, a practitioner network, and worker attraction and retention resources.

-Government subsidised training is delivered by a network of quality pre-qualified suppliers (PQS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.
+Government subsidised training is delivered by a network of quality Skills Assure suppliers (SAS), which are registered training organisations endorsed by industry and pre-approved by the Department of Employment, Small Business and Training to deliver eligible training and assessment services.

-The PQS system delivers choice for individuals and employers to select the qualification and PQS that best meets their needs.
+The SAS system delivers choice for individuals and employers to select the qualification and SAS that best meets their needs.

-For more information on training in Queensland and to contact your regional training office, make an enquiry or call 1300 369 935.
+For more information on training in Queensland and to contact your regional training office, phone 1300 369 935.